 01. Keep track of your activities today and see how long each of them take

-This is a good first step towards your journey to being more productive.
-Which activities are you spending the most time on?
+This is a good first step in your journey to being more productive.
+Ask yourself: Which activities are you spending the most time on?
 Is that amount of time what you were aiming for and essential to reaching your goals?
 It's time to evaluate.

 02. Write down your goals and priorities

 There are several benefits of writing anything down but even more powerful advantages when you write down your goals and priorities.
 Bonus points: keep them visible to remind you what you're working for and moving towards.